Balvarezpandozi/ProjectCOSC4353/README.md

 - Task6: ipv4 or ipv6 address checker, Diogo
 - Task7: Writing packets into a file, Bryan
 - Task8: Reading packets from pcap file, Bryan
+- Task11: Set up general test class to implement samples and calling all tests in one class, Bryan

 ### Running Instructions:

 ### File Structure: